mprib/caliscope/docs/installation.md

     export NUMEXPR_NUM_THREADS=1
     export OMP_NUM_THREADS=1

-    # Open Command Prompt and navigate to directory that will hold venv
+    # Navigate to directory that will hold venv
     # this does not need to be the same as where your project workspace is held
     cd path/to/your/project